cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 .. image:: /_static/images/web_service/as2-send-screen.png

-AS2 History Query
+AS2 history query
 ^^^^^^^^^^^^^^^^^

 :program:`as2-history` is a demo program that utilizes the message history web service in the AS2 plugin.
-The web service is called "msg-history".
+The web service is called :program:`msg-history`.
 There are several criteria defined for message history queries.
 By passing these criteria to Hermes 2 through SOAP messages, you can retrieve your target messages.

 The message history web service endpoint is :samp:`http://{<HOST>}:{<PORT>}/corvus/httpd/as2/msg_history`.

-The required elements in a SOAP Request are shown below:
+The required elements in a SOAP request are shown below:

 .. code-block:: xml